This section applies to Associate Degree for Transfer (AA-T, AS-T) applicants.

 Applicants who identify in their Extended Profile that they are "Transferring with an Associate Degree for Transfer (AA-T, AS-T) awarded by a California Community College" are required to provide additional information.
 If you are not completing this degree before the term you are applying for, go to your Extended Profile and update your educational status selection under Degree Goal.

-- 2022-2023 applicants: Click here for more information on the Transfer Applicant Guide.
+- 2022-2023 applicants: review the Transfer Applicant Guide for more information.

-- 2021-2022 applicants: Click here for more information on the Transfer Applicant Guide.
+- 2021-2022 applicants: review the Transfer Applicant Guide for more information.

 Enter ADT Information